You Know the Problem

 $99.99/yr · ~10 games · 4.7 stars · iOS, Android

-The massive review count (50,000+) reflects the GPS user base, not betting-specific satisfaction.
-Most reviews are about rangefinder accuracy and course coverage.
+The 4.7-star rating with 50,000+ reviews is impressive, but it reflects the GPS user base.
+Most reviews are about rangefinder accuracy and course coverage, not betting features specifically.

 What's good